cdktf/projen-cdktf-hybrid-construct/examples/terraform-module/API.md

 - *Type:* any

-Targeting for EC2 capacity reservations [object Object].
+Targeting for EC2 capacity reservations.

 ---